MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 632 - Epilogue 2 - Sky Peak - Hero and Partner reflect on climbing the mountain - Sky Jukebox unlocked.md

   * * * *

-  * `Partner Happy`

-  * `Partner Name`: "A message has arrived from the Exploration Team Federation..."
+>A message has arrived from the Exploration Team Federation...

-  * `Partner Happy`
+>

-  * `Partner Name`: "If you want to hear that song again..."
+>If you want to hear that song again...

-  * `Partner Happy`
+>

-  * `Partner Name`: "There's now a machine available for you to listen to the game music anytime!
-The Sky Jukebox is now available!"
+>There's now a machine available for you to listen to the game music anytime!
+The Sky Jukebox is now available!

-  * `Partner Happy`
+>

-  * `Partner Name`: "To access the Sky Jukebox, select Other from the Top Menu."
+>To access the Sky Jukebox, select Other from the Top Menu.

-  * `Partner Happy`
+>

-  * `Partner Name`: "To use the Sky Jukebox, save your adventure and return to the Top Menu."
+>To use the Sky Jukebox, save your adventure and return to the Top Menu.

   * * * *